 While both laws require beneficial ownership reporting:

-● The CTA is a federal law enforced by FinCEN, and data are not public.
+● The CTA is a federal law enforced by FinCEN, and its data is not public.

-● The NYLTA is a state law administered by the New York Department of State, maintaining its own non-public database.
+● The NYLTA is a state law administered by the New York Department of State (NYDOS), maintaining its own separate, non-public database.

 ● LLCs formed on or after January 1, 2026: Must file within 30 days of formation.